 Bachelor of Science (BSc)

-Examine the Earth’s resources—animals, plants, insects, and microbes—and their environments in Biology, a natural science concerned with the study of life, living organisms, and vital processes.
+Examine the Earth’s biota—animals, plants, insects, and microbes—and their environments in biology, a natural science concerned with the study of life, living organisms, and vital processes.

 What You Need to Know